amadlung/2019-04-11-gwu/bash_lesson_1.md

 We've learned how to use `pwd` to find our current location within our file system.
 We've also learned how to use `cd` to change locations and `ls` to list the contents of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `dc_workshop/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.

 ```
 $ cd
-$ cd dc_workshop
+$ cd shell_data
 $ cd untrimmed_fastq
 ```

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd dc_workshop`?
+Can we type `cd shell_data`?
 Try it and see what happens.

 ```
-$ cd dc_workshop
+$ cd shell_data
 ```

 ```
--bash: cd: dc_workshop: No such file or directory
+-bash: cd: shell_data: No such file or directory
 ```

-Your computer looked for a directory or file called `dc_workshop` within the directory you were already in.
+Your computer looked for a directory or file called `shell_data` within the directory you were already in.
 It didn't know you wanted to look at a directory level above the one you were located in.

 We have a special command to tell the computer to move us back or up one directory level.